MITgcm/MITgcm/doc/examples/examples.rst

 This example experiment demonstrates using the MITgcm to simulate a barotropic, wind-forced, ocean gyre circulation.
 The experiment is a numerical rendition of the gyre circulation problem described analytically by Stommel in 1948  :cite:`stommel:48` and Munk in 1950 :cite:`munk:50`, and numerically in Bryan (1963) :cite:`bryan:63`.
+Note this tutorial assumes a basic familiarity with ocean dynamics and geophysical fluid dynamics; readers new to the field may which to consult one of the standard texts on these subjects, such as Vallis (2017) :cite:`vallis:17` or Cushman-Roisin and Beckers (2011) :cite:`cushmanroisin:11`.

 In this experiment the model is configured to represent a rectangular enclosed box of fluid, :math:`1200 \times 1200` km in lateral extent.
 The fluid depth :math:`D =`  5 km.
 The fluid is forced by a zonal wind stress, :math:`\tau_x`, that varies